My List on How to Save Money

 c.
 I have not hit senior status yet, but Amtrak gives senior discounts to folks over 65.

 As I mentioned above, try to stick to a capsule wardrobe of a few pieces that you can mix and match.
 There are blogs devoted to creating a capsule wardrobe, as well as Pinterest boards.
+I also have a post on creating a capsule wardrobe.
 While you clean out your closet, you can try selling your gently worn, but no longer needed, clothes.
 You can hold a garage sale, or sell your clothes at a consignment store.
-You can also try Ebay, RehashClothers.com, and other websites.
+You can also try eBay, RehashClothers.com, and other websites

 5. Cup of Joe

-I am learning to curb my impulse shopping.
-It has become a whole lot easier since I downsized from a house to a 725 sq. ft condo.
-In my current place, I do not have room for any unnecessary purchases.
-I got rid of large furniture pieces (such as a sectional sofa and two leather recliners) and the furniture I kept can be multi-purposed.
-My wood daybed (the one pictured below, but with different cushions) that had been in a guest room in my old house, now sits in my living room to serve as my main sofa, as well as a comfortable guest bed (it uses a twin mattress).
+When I downsized from a house to a 725 sq. ft condo, I did not have room for any unnecessary purchases.
+I got rid of large furniture pieces (such as a sectional sofa and two leather recliners) and the furniture I kept could be used in multiple ways.
+My wood daybed (the one pictured below, but with different cushions) that had been in a guest room in my old house, sat in my living room and served as my sofa, as well as a comfortable guest bed (it uses a twin mattress).

-Since I only have one bedroom and no office space, my expensive Pottery Barn Logan Office suite (pictured below) now sits against the wall in my small dining area.
-On one side of the cabinets are my office supplies, and on the other side is storage kitchen items that don’t fit in my small kitchen.
+Since I only had one bedroom in my condo and no office space, my expensive Pottery Barn Logan Office suite (pictured below) sat against the wall in my small dining area.
+On one side of the cabinets, I kept my office supplies, and on the other side, I housed kitchen items that didn’t fit in my small kitchen.

 When I go grocery shopping, I make a list of what I need before I leave the house and try to stick to it.
 I have a tendency to impulse buy, so sticking to the list helps reduce unnecessary purchases and helps keep me on a budget.

-- While I do not generally use coupons, but I will explore this option since so many coupons are digital.
+- While I do not generally use coupons (I know…), but I will explore this option since so many coupons are digital.